 My youngest kids like to get up early so I have to get up extra early to get my self-care routine in each day, but if I skip it, my whole day is thrown off so I make it a priority.
 This routine only takes 30 minutes or so which is perfect because my days are full as it is.
 You can adjust the routine to fit your schedule and interests as you like, but here is what I do…

-- Put away clean dishes and swap laundry while the coffee brews (this helps me to feel ahead which improves my mood).
+3. Put away clean dishes and swap laundry while the coffee brews

-- Sit down with my bowl of coffee…I have upgraded from cups ;)…, a Milano cookie, my Bible, and my devotional book.
+5. Sit down with my bowl of coffee, a Milano cookie, my Bible, and a good devotional book.

 I will admit that some mornings I fail to get up when I should, BUT I still have my coffee and read Scripture before starting my day.
 If I am going somewhere and don’t have the flexibility to sit and read before leaving on late-wake days, I will listen to a podcast or my audio Bible while I am driving.

 You can create your own Daily Routine that includes your Morning Self-Care Routine and…

 Download my printable Self-Care Worksheet in the Member Resource Library to create your own self-care routine! d:)